 Or you can watch my video on the same topic – here:

 Telemedicine has been around for a long time – in the modern form as far back as 1960.

 Currently, several apps and other platforms help you connect to a doctor online or remotely for advice on medical problems.

-Essentially, it means that rather than physical doctor visits; and with computer or smartphone - you are able to have a consultation via phone or video link.
+Essentially, it means that rather than physical doctor visits, with a computer or smartphone – you are able to have a consultation via phone or video link.

 And online consultations allow assessment and treatment – and identify cases where a person does require more than online assessment.

 In some cases, the consultation is with your usual service provider, who has now introduced remote or virtual consultations.

 However, many times it may be with a new platform and a paid service.